jackrabbit72380/XeniaFlow/README.md

 XeniaFlow Is a front end for Xenia.exe.

+However you may also use it to browse your movie library & play back all your mp4 avi or kmv movie files.

 Xenia is an Xbox360 emulator for Microsoft Windows.

 Version.1 It's Alive!
-Working with your Xbox360 Game's & movies! supported file type are... xbox contaner files, xex, mp4, avi. mkv.
+Working with your Xbox360 Game's & movies! supported file type are...

+xbox contaner files, xex, mp4, avi. mkv.

 you can click on the x to set a background.